kant0063/Genome-Environment-Association-Workshop/Environmental Genomic Selection/EGS.md

 - Li, X., Guo, T., Wang, J., Bekele, W. A., Sukumaran, S., Vanous, A. E., et al. (2021).
 An integrated framework reinstating the environmental dimension for GWAS and genomic selection in crops.
 Molecular plant, 14(6), 874-887.
 - Lorenz, A. J., Chao, S., Asoro, F. G., Heffner, E. L., Hayashi, T., Iwata, H., et al. (2011).
 Genomic selection in plant breeding: knowledge and prospects.
 Advances in agronomy, 110, 77-123.
 - Meuwissen, T. H., Hayes, B. J., & Goddard, M. (2001).
 Prediction of total genetic value using genome-wide dense marker maps. genetics, 157(4), 1819-1829.
+# Developing Your Core Collection
+The ideal training population for germplasm collections is what is termed the 'core collection' (Brown et al., 1989; Yu et al., 2016).
+Core collections and mini-core collections try to maximize the amount of genetic diversity in the smallest number of accessions (Frankel and Brown, 1984).
+The development of core and mini-core collections allows a sufficiently diverse subset of a germplasm collection to be evaluated phenotypically for many traits of interest across different environments.

+- Frankel, O.H., Brown, A.H.D., 1984.
+Plant genetic resources today: a critical appraisal.
+In: Holden, J.H.W., Williams, J.T.
+(Eds.), Crop Genetic Resources: Conservation and Evaluation.
+Allen and Unwin, Winchester, pp. 249–257.
+- Brown, A. H. D. (1989).
+Core collections: a practical approach to genetic resources management.
+Genome, 31(2), 818-824.
+- Yu, X., Li, X., Guo, T., Zhu, C., Wu, Y., Mitchell, S. E., et al. (2016).
+Genomic prediction contributing to a promising global strategy to turbocharge gene banks.
+Nature plants, 2(10), 1-7.